 THE NETHERLANDS ECONOMIC PROFILE

-The Netherlands, the sixth-largest economy in the European Union, plays an important role as a European transportation hub, with a persistently high trade surplus, stable industrial relations, and moderate unemployment.
+The Netherlands, the sixth-largest economy in the European Union, plays an important role as a European transportation hub, with a consistently high trade surplus, stable industrial relations, and low unemployment.
 Industry focuses on food processing, chemicals, petroleum refining, and electrical machinery.
 A highly mechanized agricultural sector employs only 2% of the labor force but provides large surpluses for food-processing and underpins the country’s status as the world’s second largest agricultural exporter.
+The

 Netherlands at a Glance

 GDP $832 B as of December 2018 (PRE-COVID)

 Public Debt/GDP: 57%

 Dutch diplomatic missions and business support offices - acting closely with The NL Agency - provide useful business leads and contacts.
 Most diplomatic missions and business support offices have staff who can help you with trade requests or introduce you to different trade programs.
 Please visit the Netherlands Enterprise Agency (RVO.nl) and Holland Trade websites for more information.